nayan2112/IPL-First-Innings-Score-Prediction/README.md

 ## Future Scope
 • Consider venue as one of the aspect while creating a model.
-• Add columns of the batsman who is playing at that moment.
+• Add columns of the striker and non striker batsman who is playing at that moment.
 • Implement this problem statement using Deep Learning(ANN).

 ## Credits